nicholaswmin/automap/README.md

   - is automatically fetched on `repository.fetch`
   - saved as a [`Hash`][redis-hash]

+Use this when you always need to have the list items loaded to do any work with your object.

 - `LazyList`
   - is not fetched automatically
+  - can be loaded with `list.load()`
   - saved as a [`Hash`][redis-hash]

+Use this for list that can become "large"-ish yet not always required.

 - `AppendList`
   - is not fetched automatically
+  - can be loaded with `list.load()`
   - allows constant-time list additions
   - saved as a [`List`][redis-list]

+Use this for lists that are, or will become, way too big to carry around.

 Example: